Royal Feast: Main cast

-The cold and proud female official of the Shang Food Bureau, who came from a family of famous chefs; her biological mother left her without saying goodbye when she was a child, which brought her a lifetime of confusion.
+The cold and proud female official of the Shang Food Bureau, came from a family of famous chefs; her biological mother left her without saying goodbye when she was a child, which brought her a lifetime of confusion.
 When she became an adult, she entered the palace in order to find her mother.
-Se is also quite tall, and competes with Zijin and Yin Ziping for the position of Shangshi in the Ming Dynasty.
+She is also quite proud and competes with Zijin and Yin Ziping for the position of Shangshi in the Ming Dynasty.